eclipse-equinox/equinox/bundles/org.eclipse.equinox.security.win32/ReadMe.txt

  *     IBM Corporation - initial API and implementation
  *******************************************************************************/

-This is a JNI bridge to access native Windows encryption methods from Java.
-This version works in a 64-bit Windows environment.
+This is a JNA bridge to access native Windows encryption methods from Java.
+This version works in a Windows environment.

 The methods perform user-specific encryption of the data.
 The same user can later decrypt data using methods provided by this DLL.
 A different user won't be able to decrypt the data.